 On the ActivTrader platform, they have a sentiment indicator that shows 76% of traders shorting the EURJPY.
-At these levels of bearishness, I am looking to buy the dip off support, but at the moment that may not be the best idea.
+At these levels of bearishness, I am looking to buy the dip-off support, but now that may not be the best idea.
 For now.

-The higher time frame charts would support my initial instinct though, as the price action is above the 20, 50 and 200-period EMAs on the monthly and weekly time frames.
-In fact, the current range that has been traded for a year now is a product of waiting for the short term momentum as seen in the bullish cross of the monthly 20 & 50 EMAs compressing under the 200-period EMA.
-A punch up to 136.00 in the price action would see the 20, 50 and 200 align to the upside and I think we can move on higher to the 144.95 level.
-For now, the 129 and the 200-period EMA on the monthly chart is support as far as I am concerned.
+The higher time frame charts would support my initial instinct though, as the price action is above the 20, 50, and 200-period EMAs on the monthly and weekly time frames.
+In fact, the current range that has been traded for a year now is a product of waiting for the short-term momentum as seen in the bullish cross of the monthly 20 & 50 EMAs compressing under the 200-period EMA.
+A punch up to 136.00 in the price action would see the 20, 50, and 200 align to the upside and I think we can move on higher to the 144.95 level.
+For now, the 129 and the 200-period EMA on the monthly chart is supported as far as I am concerned.

 The weekly time frame shows the range a lot clearer and this time the 50-period EMA is the key dynamic support.
-The bullish impulsive drive in the last week of January, flipped the momentum and price action to be bullish, hence why I would usually be very keen to buy a dip and ride a long trade to the 135-136 zone.
+The bullish impulsive drive in the last week of January, flipped the momentum and price action to be bullish, hence why I would usually be very keen to buy a dip and ride along with trade to the 135-136 zone.

 Drilling down into the daily time frame and the 200-period EMA, the 129.50, and the filling of the imbalance created on February 3rd, 2022, would be the ideal place to buy the EURJPY.